huntdatacenter/docs/docs/coordination/agreements/get-going.md

 category: HUNT Cloud
 permalink: /agreements/get-going
 sidebarDepth: 1
-description: This page help you to get going with administrative agreements in HUNT Cloud.
+description: This page helps you to get going with administrative agreements in HUNT Cloud.
 ---

 # Get going